 Having learned about mindfulness, I notice that I became more aware of what a thinking habit like that would do to my mental and emotional health.

 I also learned that being the snowflake that I am, always overly sensitive and a crybaby, means I have to be more careful about the things I commit to, and the decisions I make to prevent setbacks from happening.

 - Related Post: Things You Can Learn From Practicing Mindfulness

 As bloggers, we also struggle with a lot of setbacks.
-We miss deadlines, we struggle with issues, and we lose productivity now and then.
+We miss deadlines, we struggle with maintenance issues, and we lose productivity now and then.
 These problems hinder us from growing and achieving our goals.

 Sometimes it feels like we take one step ahead and two steps back.
 We lose focus on what our goal really is, and the reason why we do the things we do.

 In this post, I’m going to share how we can mindfully address our setbacks, and why these are also important for growth.

 What are setbacks?

 Setbacks are situations that hinder us from any progress we are currently making with regards to achieving something we want.
 In the process, it’s normal that we encounter these situations.

 Our life is a continuous fight with our own and our weaknesses, and so we must anticipate these problems happening.